cdisselkoen/llvm-ir/README.md

 ```

 ## Documentation
-Documentation for `llvm-ir` can be found [here](https://cdisselkoen.github.io/llvm-ir),
+Documentation for `llvm-ir` can be found [on docs.rs](https://docs.rs/llvm-ir),
 or of course you can generate local documentation with `cargo doc --open`.
 The documentation includes links to relevant parts of the LLVM documentation
 when appropriate.

 ## Compatibility
-Starting with `llvm-ir` 0.7.0, LLVM versions are selected by a Cargo feature flag.
+Starting with `llvm-ir` 0.7.0, LLVM versions are selected by a Cargo feature
-This means that a single crate version can be used for any supported LLVM
+flag.
+This means that a single crate version can be used for any supported
-version, and it also means that all supported LLVM versions will
-automatically receive all new features and bugfixes, as appropriate.

-Currently, the supported LLVM versions are `llvm-8`, `llvm-9` and `llvm-10`.
+LLVM version.
+Currently, the supported LLVM versions are `llvm-8`, `llvm-9`
+and `llvm-10`.

 `llvm-ir` works on stable Rust, and requires Rust 1.39+.